 Provide Workload Domain vCenter specifications.
 Note that forward and reverse DNS lookup entries for vCenter must be made prior to Workload Domain construction.

-There are two options for networking with VMware Cloud Foundation: NSX-V and NSX-T. Please note that the NSX-T installation package must be downloaded to the SDDC Manager repository prior to that option becoming functional.
+For VMware Cloud Foundation 3.9 and earlier, there are two options for networking with VMware Cloud Foundation: NSX-V and NSX-T. In VCF 4.0 and above, NSX-T is the only networking option.
 Similar to vCenter, all DNS forward and reverse lookup entries must also be made prior to deployment.
 In this example deployment we use NSX-T.

 Select at a minimum 3 ESXi hosts to be members of the Workload Domain cluster.
 Additional hosts can be added and removed later (provided there are a minimum of three hosts).
 This greatly enhances the ability scale up and scale down workloads based on real-time business needs.